n0t-a-username/3.5d-Skin-Docs/README.md

 "move.arms": "animation.react_idle"
 ```

 This does **not** define a new animation.
-It simply instructs minecraft to bind that animation directly to the skin.
+It simply instructs minecraft to bind that animation directly to the skin instead of the defualt animation.

 ---